-- 1. Install the software on both systems. - 2.
-Select and install the appropriate hardware (modem and cable) on both systems. - 3.
-Configure the software for dial-out access on one or both systems. - 4.
-Configure the software for dial-in access on one or both systems. - 5.
+- 3. Select and install the appropriate hardware (modem and cable) on both systems.
+See "Selecting a Modem" on page 101. - 4.
+Configure the software for dial-out access on one or both systems.
+See "Configuring a System for Dial-Out" on page 102. - 5.
+Configure the software for dial-in access on one or both systems.
+See "Configuring a System for Dial-In" on page 107. - 6.
 Configure routing behavior.
+Various routing alternatives are described in "SLIP and PPP Routing and Address Allocation" on page 110.